wellwon/wellwon-app-es/docs/reference/INDEX.md

-# TradeCore Reference Documentation - Complete Index
+# WellWon Reference Documentation - Complete Index

 **Created**: 2025-11-10
+**Updated**: 2025-11-30
-**Version**: 1.0
+**Version**: 1.1
 **Status**: Complete

 ---

 ## Overview

-This is the **complete reference library** for TradeCore's event-driven architecture.
-All guides are production-ready and based on real code from TradeCore v0.5+.
+This is the **complete reference library** for WellWon's event-driven architecture.
+All guides are production-ready and based on real production code.

 **Total Documentation**: 20+ comprehensive guides covering every aspect of the infrastructure.